RomanLut/hx-esp32-cam-fpv/doc/composite_output.md

 So:

 1) PAL is prefferable
-2) there is no sense to use 1024x576 with composite output.
+2) There is no sense to use 1024x576 with composite output.